- Plant Growth and Reproduction

 He studies the interactions between pollination, nutrition and hormones in plant processes such as fruit development and adventitious root formation.
 He employs tissue culture, synthetic seed and cuttings propagation systems to multiply and store valuable plant varieties.

 Other projects are focusing on cultivation of valuable trees for pharmaceutical production, urban fauna, stormwater treatment, and mining and roadside revegetation.

 Selected research projects

-· Tissue culture of Leptospermum species.
-Associate Professor Stephen Trueman.
-ManukaLife Pty Ltd. 2016-2017.
-The project is developing micropropagation techniques for Leptospermum species that are rich sources for manuka honey.
+· Cloning of myrtle rust-free Leptospermum.
+Associate Professor Stephen Trueman, Dr Peter Brooks.
+CRC for Honey Bee Products.
+2018-2022.
+The project is developing micropropagation and synthetic seed techniques for Leptospermum species that are rich sources for manuka honey.

 · Evaluating the performance of indigenous plant species in floating wetland treatment systems.
 Associate Professor Terry Lucke, Associate Professor Stephen Trueman, Dr Chris Walker, Ms Yolanda Burt.
 Sunshine Coast Council.
 2016-2019.
 The growth and nutrient removal capacity of six indigenous plant species are being assessed in newly-developed floating wetland systems.

 · Propagation of Pomaderris clivicola and Bertya pedicellata.
 Associate Professor Stephen Trueman.
 North Burnett Regional Council.
 2013-2015.
 These threatened species were impacted by road remediation work.
 The project developed tissue culture and cuttings methods for plant propagation, and delivered plants to an environmental offset planting.